majicl/lead.management/SOLUTION.md

 !["Error"](https://raw.githubusercontent.com/majicl/lead.management/master/docs/error.png)

 I could use css preprocessors like `sass` or `styled-components` library to having a beeter management is styles and theming but I found the `css` sufficient for it.

+I've tried to follow `the clean architecture` in the backend and used `MediatR` to follow `mediator pattern`.

+In the MediatR handlers the desired data is fetched from Repository and mapped to the desired `DTO`.
+(I could use `AutoMapper`).

+I've used `Dapper` to connect to the db and execute my db queries.
+I don't like to write sql queries as string in the code but since the db communication wasn't so many I decided to use Dapper.
+I usually use an `ORM` like `entity-framework` unless I find limitation.

+I'vr

 You can find the back-end API documentation in its configured swagger on http://localhost:5000/swagger.